LeTechie/WiFiRecon/README.md

 - **Center Frequency**: The channel frequency in MHz.
 - **Signal Strength**: The signal strength in dBm.

-A sample text file is given for reference.
+A sample saved text file is given for reference.
+The filename will be same as the location provided by you.

+Now you can send this saved text file to your admin for network planning.

 Screenshot of a successful run:
 ![my screenshot](Terminal_Windows.png)